Skip to main content

 The strategic benefit is that oversight becomes more continuous, rather than waiting for periodic audits.

-That supports both Consumer Duty monitoring as well as acquisition due diligence.
+That supports both Consumer Duty monitoring and acquisition due diligence.

 Identity and Trust Still Sit Underneath the Operating Model